vishwapatel/PicSpeak/README.md

 # [PicSpeak](https://play.google.com/store/apps/details?id=com.vishwa.picspeak) #

-[PicSpeak](https://play.google.com/store/apps/details?id=com.vishwa.picspeak) is an Android app for Tablets that has been primarily designed for [aphasia](http://en.wikipedia.org/wiki/Aphasia) patients and their rehabilitation therapists. ** However, PicSpeak can also be used by parents to teach their kids new words through association with some image of that word. ** PicSpeak is a modernized mobile gamified approach to an existing (and slightly outdated) aphasia therapy software called [MossTalk Words](http://www.mosstalkwords.com/).
+[PicSpeak](https://play.google.com/store/apps/details?id=com.vishwa.picspeak) is an Android app for Tablets available on Google Play (App Store) that has been primarily designed for [aphasia](http://en.wikipedia.org/wiki/Aphasia) patients and their rehabilitation therapists. ** However, PicSpeak can also be used by parents to teach their kids new words through association with some image of that word. ** PicSpeak is a modernized mobile gamified approach to an existing (and slightly outdated) aphasia therapy software called [MossTalk Words](http://www.mosstalkwords.com/).
 Most aphasia patients suffer from these symptoms:
 - inability to name objects
 - inability to form words
 - poor enunciation